 Dulse, a red seaweed from the Atlantic, has been used as food & medicine for centuries.
-It is harvested from the wild in Eastern North America, Ireland & Iceland.
-It is enjoying a revival at the moment, dubbed 'the next kale' as explained in Bon Appetit Food Magasine: 'How to Eat Dulse Seaweed - Bon Appétit'
+It is harvested from the wild in north east of America, Ireland & Iceland.
+It is enjoying a revival at the moment, dubbed ‘the next kale’ as explained in Bon Appetit Food Magazine, ‘How to Eat Dulse Seaweed – Bon Appétit‘

-It is a nutritious food that was used as a natural remedy for scurvy, goiter and general malnutrition.
-Traditionally, it's been eaten dried as a snack, no cooking required.
+Dulse seaweed is a nutritious food that was used as a natural remedy for scurvy, goiter and general malnutrition.
+Traditionally, it’s been eaten dried as a snack, with no cooking required.
 It has also been used as a mineral-rich salt replacement for those on a low salt diet who are after greater quantities of minerals other than sodium.

-The seaweed Dulse is often considered one of the best tasting variety for beginners; it has a mild smoky flavour and when roasted/fried, some say it tastes like bacon.
-The texture is soft and chewy but the leaves are thin so they do not require soaking.
-When used in soups & stews the texture becomes smooth & buttery. and baking intensifies the flavour.
+The seaweed Dulse, is often considered one of the best tasting varieties for beginners as it has a mild smoky flavour and when roasted/fried, some say it tastes like bacon.
+Dulse is one of the most versatile seaweeds and should be a pantry staple.
+Depending on how it is prepared the taste can vary, eaten on it’s own its slightly salty.
+The texture is soft and chewy but the leaves are thin so they don’t need soaking.
+When used in soups & stews the texture becomes smooth & buttery.
+Baking can intensify the flavour.

-Goes well with: eggs, white fish, dairy products, starches, capers, onions, grains & bread.
+Dulse goes well with eggs, white fish, dairy products, starches, capers, onions, grains & bread.

-Add raw to salads, tartare, slaw, pickles, pesto, tapenade or dressings.
+Add it raw to salads, tartare, slaw, pickles, pesto, tapenade or dressings.

-Bake in biscuits, breads or crumbles over savoury dishes
+Bake in biscuits, breads or crumble over savoury dishes

 Fry with spices or nuts & seeds.